 Building Permitting

-In Austin, it is standard for the project manager to engage a permit expediter to help navigate the City’s process for obtaining a permit quickly and efficiently.
-Working with an expediter allows you to avoid any hold-ups from the city and get the project started as quickly as possible.
+In Austin, it is customary for the project manager to collaborate with a permit expediter to efficiently navigate the City’s permit acquisition process.
+By working with an expediter, you can bypass any potential delays and initiate the project promptly.

-Permit times can vary, but to get a typical office build-out permit in the city of Austin can take between 6 and 8 weeks from submission of plans to receiving your permit.
+Permit processing times can vary, but for a standard office build-out permit in Austin, it typically takes approximately 6 to 8 weeks from plan submission to permit issuance.

 Read Next: The Expert’s Guide to Getting a Permit for Your Office Build-Out in Austin, TX